 Home to ‘the cathedral’, bats, tree roots, larges and small chambers, these caves are pretty interesting to explore!
 In this blog post, I will take you along to these caves and show you what it is like to take the Cathedral Tour within the cave system.
 What will you encounter, is it worth your time and effort and more.
 Let’s dive in, shall we…

-BASIC INFORMATION ABOUT THE CAPRICORN CAVES
+BASIC INFORMATION ABOUT THE CAVES NEAR ROCKHAMPTON

 Duration | They are one hour guided tours.